LGBaracco/Snake/README.md

 # Snake

-Simple Snake game created in Pygame.
+Simple Snake game created in Python.

 Custom levels can be created through .txt files.

-Developed in 2020.
+Developed in 2020 for an introductory programming class.